risnejr/air-quality/README.md

 This repository consists of several modules that together serves as an air quality monitoring system.

 ## Prerequisites
-Below is the prerequisites listed to use the different modules in this repository.
+To use the different modules in this repository you're required to use the softwares listed below.

 ### Raspberry Pi sensor collection
 If your only plan is to set up a Raspberry Pi (**RPi**) you'll only need the following: